CodeYourFuture/immersive-go-course/raft-otel/README.md

 Traces are made up of a set of spans, each tagged with the trace ID of the trace it belongs to.
 Each span is a unit of work: a remote procedure call or web request to a specific service, a method execution, or perhaps the time that a message spends in a queue.
 Spans can have child spans.
 There are specific tools that are designed to collect and store distributed traces, and to perform useful queries against them.

-One of the key aspects of distributed tracing is that when services call other services the trace ID is propagated to those calls, so that the overall trace may be assembled.
+One of the key aspects of distributed tracing is that when services call other services the trace ID is propagated to those calls (in HTTP-based systems this is done using a special HTTP [traceparent header](https://uptrace.dev/opentelemetry/opentelemetry-traceparent.html)) so that the overall trace may be assembled.
+This is necessary because each service in a complex chain of calls independently posts its spans to the distributed trace collector.
+The collector uses the trace ID to assemble the spans together, like a jigsaw puzzle, so that we can see a holistic view of an entire operation.

 [OpenTelemetry](https://opentelemetry.io/) (also known as OTel) is the main industry standard for distributed tracing.
 It governs the format of traces and spans, and how traces and spans are collected.
 It is worth spending some time exploring the [OTel documentation](https://opentelemetry.io/docs/), particularly the Concepts section.
 The [awesome-opentelemetry repo](https://github.com/magsther/awesome-opentelemetry) is another very comprehensive set of